MoeKawaiiSpace/Aerya-chan/README.md

 -> a!bet 000001 left 1000 (000001 is the slip number, left mean you bet on left side and 1000 is the amount of Vallis you placed.)
 ```

+### A bet slip that is listed on the spreadsheet but I can't find it on my server, why?
+- If you invited the bot and follow the channel after the bet slip posted in Aerya server, then you won't get it.
+But you still can bet on it with the bet slip number from the spreadsheet anyway.

+- If it's not the first reason then please contact us as fast as possible

 ### What does the [SPREADSHEET](https://docs.google.com/spreadsheets/d/1x4TZLGltQiNdhaZMxtuoHE4x8X1UG0ZZFTurRchLD9Y/edit#gid=1397547932) use for?
 I mentioned it above, so I will explain it clearly now.